-Florida's Hidden Treasure: Explore the Natural Wonders of Sanibel Island
+Explore the Natural Wonders of Sanibel Island, Florida

 "Pack your bags.
-I've just found our new home," said Craig Stewart to his wife, Evelyn, mere minutes after an impromptu detour on a business trip landed him on Sanibel Island.
-Taken by the beauty of the drive over the 3-mile bridge, with the sliver of verdant, turquoise-wrapped land laid out before him in all its glory, he stopped at the nearest convenience store, found a pay phone, and gave her the news.
+I've just found our new home," said Craig Stewart to his wife, Evelyn, after a detour on a business trip landed him on Sanibel Island, Florida.
 Deep in the trenches of a Maryland winter, Evelyn was more than happy to oblige.
-"He found us a home before the day was out," says Evelyn.
-"I moved down shortly after, and we've loved every minute of our 35 years here since."
+"I moved down shortly after, and we've loved every minute of our 35 years here since," says Evelyn.

 As many locals will tell you, Sanibel can have a way of wooing without warning.
-The trip over the causeway that separates the island from reality paints an irresistible picture: 17,000 acres of lush landscape framed by the glittering Gulf on one side and the San Carlos Bay on the other.
-"It feels like you're driving straight into heaven," says Sanibel resident Joe Almeida.
-Compared to its city neighbors (Sanibel lies just two and a half hours southeast of Tampa and 45 minutes southwest of Fort Myers), the island does feel otherworldly.
-There are no stoplights or big-chain grocery stores, no high-rises or nightclubs.
+The trip over the causeway paints an irresistible picture: 17,000 acres of lush landscape framed by the glittering Gulf on one side and the San Carlos Bay on the other.
+Compared to its city neighbors, Tampa and Fort Myers, the island does feel otherworldly.
+There are no stoplights, high-rises, or big-chain grocery stores.
 It's a brand of utopia built on the understanding that what Sanibel has to offer—in terms of community, town pride, and natural assets—is special.
+Here's what to see when you visit Sanibel Island.

 Just grab a beach cruiser, and you'll understand why.
 Meandering through the island's 25 miles of bike paths will envelop you in breathtaking vistas.
 A wall of tropical mangroves to your right.
 A snowy egret soaring above.
 Gaze out toward the sunset, and a shoreline that's worthy of a screen saver stretches out in front of you.

-Nearly 70% of this 12- by 3-mile paradise is protected—a rare feat for Florida waterfront real estate.
+Nearly 70 percent of this 12- by 3-mile paradise is protected—a rare feat for Florida waterfront real estate.
 But Sanibel isn't your average barrier island.
 A bird's-eye view will reveal land that curves in like a fishhook, cradling a shallow estuary that's equally enticing for finned and flapping residents.
 On the bay side, the J.N.
-Ding Darling National Wildlife Refuge offers a magically lush spot to witness nature's creatures in action, including manatees, alligators, and more than 245 species of birds.
+"Ding" Darling National Wildlife Refuge offers a magically lush spot to witness nature's creatures in action, including manatees, alligators, and more than 245 species of birds.

 But Sanibel doesn't just lure with its natural riches.
 What brings loyalists back time and again is the sense of community.
 Throw a dart at a map of the island, and you'll likely hit a local business with deep roots.
 "People come here for vacation, fall in love, and end up staying and opening family businesses," says Richard Johnson, the third-generation owner of Bailey's General Store.
 "And that's what really makes the place tick."